 Proper Wear of a Facemask: A mask is only effective as a preventative measure when worn over both the mouth and nose.
 Wearing a mask below the nose is not acceptable and any individual wearing their mask in such a fashion will be considered out of compliance with our face mask policy.

-General Facemask Exceptions: When alone in an individual office or space; within resident students’ own residence hall room when alone or with roommate and the door is closed; within the dining center, Jeanie’s Café, or Dog Pound face covering/mask can be removed only while seated at the table for the purpose of eating.
+General Facemask Exceptions: When alone in an individual office or space; within resident students’ own residence hall room when alone or with roommate and the door is closed; within the dining center, Jeanie’s Café, or Dog Pound face covering/mask can be removed only while seated at the table for the purpose of eating if required by the above policies.
 Resident students, please refer to your housing policy for additional information.

 Athletic Exception: Only during official Thomas College athletic practices and events athletes are exempt from the 3-ply (or 3-layered material) mandate.
 The moment an athlete leaves the playing field, they are required to replace their athletic bammie with a 3-ply (or 3-layered) facemask that covers both the mouth and nose.
-Please note that any unofficial athletic activities (e.g. a pick-up game of basketball in the gym) still require a 3-ply (or 3-layered) mask worn by all participants.
+Please note that any unofficial athletic activities (e.g. a pick-up game of basketball in the gym) still require a 3-ply (or 3-layered) mask worn by all participants as defined by the above policies.

 Face shields may be an alternative for those individuals with medical, behavioral, or other challenges who are unable to wear masks/face coverings.
 Students or employees seeking an accommodation to use a face shield should contact Lisa Desautels-Poliquin, VP Student Affairs, or Michelle Joler-Labbe, Chief HR Officer, respectively to discuss individual situations.

-Face Shield Exception: Face shields may be used by a faculty member when teaching class from the front of the room and maintaining a 6-foot social distance from students.
-The faculty member will need to wear a face mask into the class and replace with the shield when at the front of the room.
+Face Shield Exception: Face shields may be used by a faculty member when teaching class from the front of the room.
+The faculty member will need to wear a face mask into the class and replace with the shield when at the front of the room if required by the above policies.
 Likewise, faculty should remove their shield and replace with a face mask when leaving the room.
 In the auditorium only, individuals (faculty/students) may use face shields when presenting from the stage and socially distancing.

 Face shields worn in place of a face covering must extend below the chin and back to the ears.